-These tips will help you Blossom by giving your the hope and inspiration you need to leave your partner when you’re living together.
+These tips will help you Blossom by giving your the hope and inspiration you need to leave your boyfriend when you’re living together.
 Ending a relationship is never easy; leaving a partner you love and live with might be the most difficult thing you’ve ever done.

 If you have children together, figuring out how to leave your partner is even more complicated.